WESTERN VENEZUELA BIRDING TOUR: DETAILED ITINERARY

 More widespread species include Fasciated Tiger Heron, Short-tailed Hawk, the strangely-shaped but beautiful White Hawk, Black Hawk-Eagle, Solitary Eagle (uncommon), Band-tailed Pigeon, White-tipped Dove, Scarlet-fronted Parakeet, Blue-headed and Red-billed Parrots, Squirrel Cuckoo, White-collared and Vaux’s Swifts, Pale-bellied, Sooty-capped and Stripe-throated Hermits, White-necked Jacobin, Black-throated Mango, Blue-tailed Emerald, Copper-rumped and Speckled Hummingbirds, Bronzy Inca, the stolid Two-banded Puffbird, Moustached Puffbird, Scaled Piculet and Golden-olive, Lineated and Smoky-brown Woodpeckers.

-Passerines include Plain Xenops, Plain-brown, Olivaceous, Strong-billed, Black-banded and Cocoa Woodcreepers, the extraordinary Red-billed Scythebill, Smoke-coloured Pewee, Olive-striped, Cinnamon, Dusky-capped, Boat-billed, Social and Golden-crowned Flycatchers, Great Kiskadee, Masked Tityra, the gaudy Lance-tailed Manakin, Rufous-browed Peppershrike, Red-eyed Vireo, Inca Jay, Southern Rough-winged Swallow, Long-billed Gnatwren, Whiskered, Rufous-breasted, Buff-breasted, Rufous-and-white and House Wrens, Grey-breasted Wood Wren, Southern Nightingale-Wren, Andean Solitaire, Black-hooded, Pale-breasted and White-necked Thrushes, American Redstart, Golden-crowned Warbler, Bananaquit, White-winged, Fawn-breasted, Black-headed, Burnished-buff and Speckled Tanagers, Blue-winged Mountain-Tanager, Thick-billed Euphonia, Blue-naped Chlorophonia, Swallow Tanager, Streaked Saltator, Blue-black Grassquit, Yellow-rumped Cacique and Crested Oropendola.
+Passerines include Plain Xenops, Plain-brown, Olivaceous, Strong-billed, Black-banded and Cocoa Woodcreepers, the extraordinary Red-billed Scythebill, Smoke-coloured Pewee, Olive-striped, Cinnamon, Dusky-capped, Boat-billed, Social and Golden-bellied Flycatchers, Great Kiskadee, Masked Tityra, the gaudy Lance-tailed Manakin, Rufous-browed Peppershrike, Red-eyed Vireo, Inca Jay, Southern Rough-winged Swallow, Trilling Gnatwren, Whiskered, Rufous-breasted, Buff-breasted, Rufous-and-white and House Wrens, Grey-breasted Wood Wren, Southern Nightingale-Wren, Andean Solitaire, Black-hooded, Pale-breasted and White-necked Thrushes, American Redstart, Golden-crowned Warbler, Bananaquit, White-winged, Fawn-breasted, Black-headed, Burnished-buff and Speckled Tanagers, Blue-winged Mountain-Tanager, Thick-billed Euphonia, Blue-naped Chlorophonia, Swallow Tanager, Streaked Saltator, Blue-black Grassquit, Yellow-rumped Cacique and Crested Oropendola.

 Western Venezuela: Day 6 Today we will travel northwestwards to the town of Coro for an overnight stay.